overexpOG/Ring-amo/README.md

 To run our code, **we have to install an extended version of the library SDSL**.
 Go to [this repository](https://github.com/darroyue/sdsl-lite) and follow the instructions.

 We also need to install the extended version of the **DYNAMIC library**.
 Go to [this repository](https://github.com/yuval-linker/DYNAMIC) and follow the instructions.
+This repository is included as a github submodule in the `external` folder.

 After the extended version of SDSL and DYNAMIC are installed, we have to clone this repository and follow these steps: